5 Natural Ways to Beat a Hangover

 After I drink my 32oz of water, and before consuming any caffeine whatsoever, I like to follow it up with my morning elixir.
 It's made up of warm water with the juice of 1/2 a lemon, 1 tablespoon apple cider vinegar and 1/2 teaspoon honey.
 If I'm feeling extra groggy, I'll add in some turmeric and medicinal mushrooms.

 4. Eat Detoxifying Foods

 Recovering from a hangover is all about supporting your liver and getting it back to a point where it can flush out the toxins properly.
 When you're opting for recovery foods, you'll probably be craving things like carbs, fried food, etc., but please, avoid those and instead opt for foods that will love your liver back.
-Cruciferous veggies like broccoli, cauliflower, kale and brussels sprouts are amazing for this, as are beets, carrots, lemon, grapefruit and avocado.
+Cruciferous veggies like broccoli, cauliflower, kale, and brussels sprouts are amazing for this, as are beets, carrots, lemon, grapefruit and avocado.
 My perfect recovery meal?
-An egg (or tofu) scramble with broccoli, kale, tomato and avocado with a green juice on the side.
-Filling, delicious and SO good for you liver!
+An egg (or tofu) scramble with broccoli, kale, tomato, and avocado with a green juice on the side.
+Filling, delicious and SO good for your liver!